Wind-WindKids/winding/samples/sophieandwind/illuminated_shorts.md

 "Dragon, handwrite.
 Stop when you can say any word."

 @image:
 A sleek golden Dragon stands in front of a tall whiteboard.
-One wing is folded, the other used for balance as it grips a green marker.
+It looks like it's made out of golden stars and lines, fake cgi in watercolor.
 Across the board, messy, tilted handwriting, attempts to write ‘puberty’:

 > I can say a word purty.